 §Importing an sbt project into Eclipse

-If you used the Giter8 template to create a build as described in the Getting Started section, you will have an sbt build project.
+If you used the Giter8 template to create a build as described in Creating and running Hello World with sbt, you will have an sbt project.
 To make it possible to import the project into Eclipse, sbt provides an sbt-eclipse plugin that generates Eclipse project artifacts for each of the subprojects.

 Follow these steps to integrate your project with Eclipse:

 cdto the top-level folder of your existing sbt project, and enter